-We reported back in September, eBay’s new ‘Picture Policy’ update, and their intention to begin enforcing the removal of listings that contained images with watermarks from the 1st March 2018.
+In September, we reported eBay’s new ‘Picture Policy’ update.
+Notably, their intention to enforce the removal of listings that contained images with eBay watermarks.

-Since then, eBay have received a lot of negative criticism from individual sellers and focus groups, which they seemed to have listen to.
-And have taken the decision not to enforce the policy but keep it in place “as guidance only”.
+Since then, eBay have received a lot of negative criticism.
+Particularly, from individual sellers and focus groups, which they seemed to have listen to.
+So, they have taken the decision not to enforce the policy but keep it in place “as guidance only”.

-However, this stay of enforcement may only be temporary as they maintain the benefits to eBay and sellers are very clear – such as greater visibility of listings in Google and Bing Shopping campaigns.
+However, this stay of enforcement may only be temporary.
+That is, as they maintain the benefits to eBay and sellers are very clear.
+Also, greater visibility of listings in Google and Bing Shopping campaigns.

 In our update to business sellers in September, we announced that listings with watermarked images would be removed from eBay search results from 1 March 2018.